-The Draft Shelf Prospectus dated January 11, 2012 was filed with the National Stock Exchange of India Limited ("NSE"), the Designated Stock Exchange, pursuant to the provisions of the SEBI Debt Regulations and was open for public comments for a period of seven Working Days, i.e., until 5 p.m. on January 20, 2012.
+The Draft Shelf Prospectus has been filed with NSE, the Designated Stock Exchange, pursuant to the provisions of the SEBI Debt Regulations.
+This Draft Shelf Prospectus is open for public comments and all comments on this Draft Shelf Prospectus are to be forwarded to the attention of the Compliance Officer within seven Working Days (i.e., until 5 p.m) of the date of filing of this Draft Shelf Prospectus with the Designated Stock Exchange.